Skip to main content

 The Montessori program is open to students with or without prior Montessori experience.
 However, previous experience is an asset at the upper elementary (grades 4 to 6) and middle years (grades 7 and 8) levels.
 Students from any neighbourhood in Saskatoon may attend the Montessori program; however, families are responsible for transportation. β€‹

-If more applications are received than available spots, the program uses a lottery system to determine new students.
-Montessori Grade 1 is an open lottery for all students regardless of previous school experience.
-At other grade levels, preference is given to students who attend Saskatoon Public Schools and to students who reside within Saskatoon city limits.
+In the event more registrations are received than available spots, the program uses a lottery system to determine new students.
+Preference is given to students who apply prior to March 31.

-Note: Families whose applications were wait-listed in previous years must re-apply each year.
+Note: Families whose applications were wait-listed in previous years must re-register each year.

 Resources